 LAB • Missed labs cannot be made up.
 Our lab program operates under tight constraints on both resources and space; as such, the chemicals for any one experiment are only available for a limited number of lab periods.
 If the chemicals happen to be available the next lab you attend, you must be prepared to complete the missed work in parallel with whatever other experiment you are supposed to be conducting that day.
-If you are unable to complete an experiment due to one or more legitimate absences, the grade for the missing lab will be based on the lab reports for the remaining experiments.
+If you are unable to complete an experiment due to one or more legitimate absences, the grade for the missing lab will be based on an alternate assignment related to the lab.
 Other than under rare circumstances, you may not attend another lab section to make up a missed lab, especially if the section already has a full compliment of students.
+Note: If you miss lab on the same day you have a lecture exam, you will not be allowed to take or receive a score for the exam.

-QUIZZES AND LAB QUIZZES • Missed lecture and lab quizzes can be made up only in the event of excused absences and must automatically be taken by the very next time that you attend class, regardless of whether you are attending a lecture or lab section; a zero will otherwise be automatically entered for your grade on that assessment.
-If you wish to make up the assessment before your next regular class session, you may make arrangements to come during office hours or at some other mutually agreed-upon time.
-Due to past problems with academic integrity, make-up quizzes or lab quizzes may differ from the original versions given in class, although they will be of comparable difficulty.
+QUIZZES AND LAB EXAMS • Missed lecture quizzes and lab exams can be made up only in the event of an excused absence and must be taken by the very next time that you attend class, regardless of whether it is for lecture or for lab; otherwise, you will receive a score of zero on that assessment.
+If you wish to make up the assessment before your next regular class session, you may make arrangements to come during office hours or some other mutually agreed-upon time.
+Due to problems with academic integrity, make-up quizzes and lab exams differ from the original versions given in class, although they are of comparable difficulty.

-EXAMS • Due to past problems with academic integrity, missed exams normally cannot be made up.
-If you missed class due to a truly severe event - such as a debilitating accident or the death of a close relative - then the opportunity to make up an exam may be given, although the exam may differ from the original version.
+EXAMS • Due to problems with academic integrity, missed exams normally cannot be made up.
+If you missed class due to a truly severe event - such as a debilitating accident or the death of a close relative - then the opportunity to make up an exam may be given, although the exam will differ from the original version.
 See Section 1D regarding curving of the lowest exam.